hritu-analytics/revenue-leakage-detection/README.md

 **Key insight:** 8.3% of all invoices had discrepancies.
 The most common cause was add-on services that were provisioned but never billed (43% of errors).

 ### 4. 🔇 Feature Underutilization (23% — $195K)
-**What it is:** Customers paying for premium features they're not using — a leading indicator of future churn or downgrade.
+**What it is:** Customers paying for premium features they're not using is a leading indicator of future churn or downgrade.

 **How I found it:** Created a `feature_adoption_score` (0-100) based on login frequency, feature usage breadth, and API call volume vs. entitlement.